 Workers can participate in the decisions regarding their workplace health and safety through their OHCs or worker health and safety representatives.
-The SEA explains this.

 What training do workers receive for the work of occupational health committees and as worker health and safety representatives?